Cement: Other

 Fiber mesh cement or fiber reinforced concrete is cement that is made up of fibrous materials like synthetic fibers, glass fibers, natural fibers, and steel fibers.
 This type of mesh is distributed evenly throughout the wet concrete.
 The purpose of fiber mesh is to reduce water loss from the concrete as well as enhance its structural integrity.
 When used in plasters, fiber mesh increases cohesiveness, tensile strength, impact resistance, and to reduce shrinkage; ultimately, the main purpose of these combined properties is to reduce cracking.

+Electric cement is proposed to be made by recycling cement from demolition wastes in an electric arc furnace as part of a steelmaking process.
+The recycled cement is intended to be used to replace part or all of the lime used in steelmaking, resulting in a slag-like material that is similar in mineralogy to Portland cement, eliminating most of the associated carbon emissions.

 Setting, hardening and curing

 Cement starts to set when mixed with water, which causes a series of hydration chemical reactions.
 The constituents slowly hydrate and the mineral hydrates solidify and harden.
 The interlocking of the hydrates gives cement its strength.
 Contrary to popular belief, hydraulic cement does not set by drying out — proper curing requires maintaining the appropriate moisture content necessary for the hydration reactions during the setting and the hardening processes.
 If hydraulic cements dry out during the curing phase, the resulting product can be insufficiently hydrated and significantly weakened.
 A minimum temperature of 5 °C is recommended, and no more than 30 °C. The concrete at young age must be protected against water evaporation due to direct insolation, elevated temperature, low relative humidity and wind.

 The interfacial transition zone (ITZ) is a region of the cement paste around the aggregate particles in concrete.
 In the zone, a gradual transition in the microstructural features occurs.
 This zone can be up to 35 micrometer wide.
 Other studies have shown that the width can be up to 50 micrometer.
 The average content of unreacted clinker phase decreases and porosity decreases towards the aggregate surface.
 Similarly, the content of ettringite increases in ITZ.